Maryborough City Hall: History

 Soon after the opening, plans were made to alter the entrance stairs to a design of George Halibut and this saw outward sweeps added to the stair and plinths for lighting incorporated.
 The council also undertook landscaping work to improve the surrounds of the building.
 The next additions were made in 1918 when four honour rolls, made by Fairlie and Sons, were erected in the auditorium.

 Substantial additions were made to the Town Hall in 1934 to the design of Brisbane City Council architect, Walter Kerrison who was on loan to the Maryborough City Council.
 These additions included the erection of a clock tower, the construction of a fly tower and the widening and lengthening of verandahs flanking the auditorium.
 In 1948 a single storeyed extension to the western side of the building was added to supplement office accommodation in the building.
 This was designed by Colin Tesch.
 A second storey was added to this section in 1978.
 The lettering above the entrance door, which on completion of the building in 1908 was "TOWN HALL" was changed to "CITY HALL" in 1964, although Maryborough was proclaimed a city much earlier in 1905.
 In 1971 other alterations were made to the entrance doors to the design of architect, Werner Hug.

-The most recent alterations to the building occurred in 1990 when a serious fire substantially damaged the building interior.
+In 1990 a serious fire by an arsonist substantially damaged some of the building interior.
 Restoration and reconstruction work was undertaken by Brisbane architect, Robert Riddel.

+The most recent alterations to the building relate to the public toilets that are accessed off of the Town Hall Green.
+Finished in 2022 and named the Cistern Chapel, the toilets are managed by a group of volunteers and welcome many visitors.